 Transaction log rate governance

 Transaction log rate governance is a process in Azure SQL Database used to limit high ingestion rates for workloads such as bulk insert, SELECT INTO, and index builds.
 These limits are tracked and enforced at the subsecond level to the rate of log record generation, limiting throughput regardless of how many IOs may be issued against data files.
-Transaction log generation rates currently scale linearly up to a point that is hardware-dependent, with the maximum log rate allowed being 96 MB/s with the vCore purchasing model.
+Transaction log generation rates currently scale linearly up to a point that is hardware-dependent and service tier-dependent.

 Log rates are set such that they can be achieved and sustained in a variety of scenarios, while the overall system can maintain its functionality with minimized impact to the user load.
 Log rate governance ensures that transaction log backups stay within published recoverability SLAs.
 This governance also prevents an excessive backlog on secondary replicas, that could otherwise lead to longer than expected downtime during failovers.